 The exp-arc expansion developed herein provides a geometrically convergent middle-ground between the asymptotic and ascending series that avoids the issues raised in the previous section.
-It provides a uniform approach to evaluating Bessel functions that is universally convergent, with explicitly computable error bounds, which makes it easy to predict the number of terms needed to guarantee a given number of correct digits.
+It provides a uniform approach to evaluating Bessel functions that is universally convergent, with explicitly computable error bounds.
+It is therefore easy to predict the number of terms needed in our expansion to guarantee a given number of correct digits.